droidconKE/droidconKE2019App/README.md

 # Development Environment

-The app is written  in Java and Kotlin and uses the Gradle build system.
+The app is written fully in Kotlin and uses the Gradle build system.

 To build the app, use the `gradlew build` command or use "Import Project" in Android Studio.
 A canary or stable version >= 3.2 of Android Studio is